 You will work with a radiation oncologist to decide on your treatment plan.
 This is

-a doctor who specializes in treating cancer with radiation therapy.
-Each woman’s treatment
+a healthcare provider who specializes in treating cancer with radiation therapy.
+Each

-plan is different.
-This doctor will talk with you about:
+woman’s treatment plan is different.
+This healthcare provider will talk with you about:

 The goal of radiation therapy

 The type (or types) of radiation you need (internal, external, or both)

 How long and how often you need treatment